-Muay Thai training in Thailand: a list of important things that you should know before you travel to Bangkok.
+Muay Thai training in Thailand: a list of things that you should know

 2 reasons why training in Thailand may be difficult at the beginning:

 So don't get discouraged by that - you will only feel weak at the beginning.

 On the bright side, once you arrive back to Europe or the US you will feel like a superman for a week or even longer.
 That's how long it takes to fully readjust to different climat conditions.

 Once you adjust to the new weather conditions you will soon start making a great progress.
 What is fascinating is that local instructors are teaching Muay Thai in a different way than European trainers do.

 They pay attention to different technical aspects of your training.
 Some flaws that might have been overlooked in Europe will be picked quickly by a local Khru.